go.to/

 The show was nothing ABBA members want to remember today but of course it is a part of the ABBA history.
 After several evenings at the restaurant "Trä'gårn" in Gothenburg the show moved to Stockholm where it was played until December 20th, 1970.

-Probably the very first TV performance of the future ABBA was filmed for Swedish TV in 1970.
+Probably the very first TV performance of the future ABBA was filmed for Swedish TV in Malmö in 1970.
 They performed "California Here I come".
+The show was brodcasted on December 13th, 1970.

 1971